U.S. pledges troops, equipment for NATO rapid response force

 Russia's intervention over Ukraine has put NATO allies in eastern Europe on edge and triggered a series of military moves by the NATO alliance, including an acceleration of exercises and the creation of a Very High Readiness Joint Task Force (VJTF).

 Moscow denies providing troops or arms to pro-Russian separatists in eastern Ukraine.
-But neighbouring NATO countries, especially the Baltic states of Latvia, Lithuania and Estonia, fear Russia could foment trouble on their territories.
+But neighboring NATO countries, especially the Baltic states of Latvia, Lithuania and Estonia, fear Russia could foment trouble on their territories.

 The U.S. support would include intelligence, surveillance and reconnaissance assets -- which can include drones or manned aircraft -- as well as special operations forces, logistical expertise and high-end U.S. military assets.